GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ## Deploying a Service

-Last step in our journey will be to deploy a service capable of exposing our API and testing it.
+Last step in this journey will be to deploy a service capable of exposing a business API and testing it.

 For that: